facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.X/Selphi_Component.md

 completely before the installation of the components of the **_SDKMobile_** components.
 </div>
 #### Cocoapods
 - Currently FacePhi libraries are distributed remotely through different dependency managers, in this case Cocoapods.
-The **required** dependencies that must have been previously installed (by adding them in the Podfile file of the project) are:
+The **mandatory** dependencies that must have been previously installed (by adding them in the Podfile file of the project) are:

 ```
   pod 'FPHISDKMainComponent', '~> 2.0.0'